allegheny-computer-science-203-s2021/CodeOfConduct/conduct.md

     * Encourage or engage in conflicts that undermine the code of conduct.
     * Escalate existing conflicts that jeopardize the group project.
     * Disregard or refuse to resolve an existing conflict that has been brought to their attention.
+    * Primarily discuss conflicts and issues with classmates with other classmates or friends rather than with those they wish to resolve them with.
     * :heavy_exclamation_mark: TODO: add any additional items in the U category for the conflicts.

 ## Infractions